Excel VBA MsgBox -11 Examples

 End Sub

-This VBA code creates a MsgBox with Abort, Retry, and Ignore buttons and assigns the value of the selected button to a variable named button_option.
-Depending on the value of the variable, if the Ignore button is selected, a MsgBox with the text “IGNORE” will appear.
-If the Retry button is selected, a MsgBox with the text “RETRY” will appear.
-If the Abort button is selected, a MsgBox with the text “ABORT!” will appear.
+This VBA code creates a MsgBox with Abort, Retry, and Ignore buttons and assigns the value of the selected button to the button_option variable.
+Depending on the value of the variable, if the Ignore button is selected, a MsgBox with the text “IGNORE” will be displayed.
+If the Retry button is selected, a MsgBox with the text “RETRY” will be displayed.
+If the Abort button is selected, a MsgBox with the text “ABORT!” will be displayed.

 MsgBox with Abort, Retry, and Ignore Buttons

 6.4.
-Use of vbYesNo Argument to Create MsgBox with Yes and No Buttons
+Using the vbYesNo Argument to Create a MsgBox with Yes and No Buttons

-The vbYesNo button in a MsgBox is used to prompt the user to select between two options: Yes or No. This allows the VBA code to execute different actions based on the user’s response.
+The vbYesNo button in a MsgBox prompts the user to select Yes or No.

 VBA Code for MsgBox with Yes and No Buttons

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbYesNo_Button()